Work at the RWC Skip to main content

 Info Open House

 Each semester the RWC hosts an Open House for interested applicants to tour the RWC, meet the staff, and ask questions about the position and application process.
-The open house will be in the RWC (3340 HBLL) on
+The open house will be in the RWC (3340 HBLL) Wednesday, March 12th, 4-5:30 PM and Thursday, March 13th, 11-12:30 PM.

 Position Expectations